TUCRAIL/AdoPipelineOverview/README.md

 ### Better UI

-Regardless of the previous point.
+Regardless of the previous points.
 The UI is "Bare bone" and could be heavily improved.